 Explore some of the Cotswolds’ lesser-known villages on this 11-mile/17.7km circular Chedworth to Withington walk.
 Walk through tranquil woodland and nature reserves, along the banks of the River Coln and visit one of the largest Roman villas in Britain, as well as exploring two small Cotswold villages, each of which has a historic church and a traditional country pub.

-The route starts in the village of Chedworth, and runs through farmland and across a deserted Second World War air base before heading into Withington Woods, which is carpeted with bluebells in spring.
-It then runs through fields downhill to the village of Withington.
+The route starts in the village of Chedworth, and runs through farmland and across a deserted Second World War airfield before heading into Withington Woods, which is carpeted with bluebells during the spring.
+It then runs downhill through fields to the village of Withington.

 From Withington the walk follows the River Coln and runs through Chedworth Nature Reserve before reaching National Trust site Chedworth Roman Villa, known for its well-preserved Roman mosaics.
 It then carries on across fields and farmland back to the start in Chedworth.